FPCSJames/DeployWP/README.md

 * `pingstatus`: see above, but for pingbacks to you.
 * `permalinks`: your desired [permalink structure](https://codex.wordpress.org/Using_Permalinks#Choosing_your_permalink_structure).

 Under `# Custom functions` is a `customplugins` function where you can install the plugins of your choice by the method of your choice.
-As examples, the script downloads, unpacks, and removes the zips of [the community updated build of W3 Total Cache](https://github.com/szepeviktor/fix-w3tc) and my UI-less [cleanup plugin](https://github.com/fpcsjames/wp-anti-detritus).
+As examples, the script downloads, unpacks, and removes the zips of [the community updated build of W3 Total Cache](https://github.com/szepeviktor/fix-w3tc), my UI-less [cleanup plugin](https://github.com/fpcsjames/wp-anti-detritus), and a [modified build](https://github.com/fpcsjames/authy-wordpress/) of the since-removed Authy plugin.
 There's also a `customwpcli` function to add extra WP-CLI commands - if you don't have WP-CLI enabled you can ignore its contents or clear them.

 ## bcrypt and you

 This script installs the [Roots wp-password-bcrypt plugin](https://github.com/roots/wp-password-bcrypt) as a must-use plugin to ensure that even the initial admin user's password is even more securely hashed from the get-go.
 Please see the [Roots blog follow-up post](https://roots.io/wordpress-password-security-follow-up/) for more information on why bcrypt is probably preferable to WordPress's implementation of phpass.
 Is it 100% guaranteed necessary?
 No. Does it hurt to beef up the algorithm some?
 Nope.
-This implemention calls for PHP >= 5.5, but you should probably be there already, or looking for a host who is (or supports switchable PHP versions as many good shared [like [StableHost](https://www.stablehost.com/)] do).
+This implemention calls for PHP >= 5.5, but you should be there already, or looking for a host who supports it.

 ## Questions?